 Maryland is an economically and racially diverse state.
-However, that diversity is not always reflected in the composition of school districts.
-In fact, 28% of Maryland schools are considered "racially-isolated" (consisting of more than 90% of a single race).
-Similarly, 23% of Maryland schools have student populations with more than 75% low income students.
+But that diversity is not always reflected in the composition of its public schools.
+Twenty-eight percent of Maryland schools are considered racially isolated – more than 90 percent of their students are of the same race.
+In 23 percent of schools, more than 75 percent of students come from low-income families.
 Explore the map to discover the racial and economic demographics of public schools in Maryland.Source: U.S. Department of Education, National Center for Education Statistics, Common Core of Data.
 Data analysis by the Maryland Equity Project, College of Education, University of Maryland.